Pulses and Snakes in Ginzburg--Landau Equation: Abstract

-In addition, the resulting Euler--Lagrange equations are treated in a completely novel way.
-Rather than consider the stable fixed points which correspond to the well--known stationary solitons or plain pulses, we use dynamical systems theory to focus on more complex attractors viz. periodic, quasiperiodic, and chaotic ones.
-Periodic evolution of the trial function parameters on stable periodic attractors yield solitons whose amplitudes and widths are non--stationary or time dependent.
-In particular, pulsating and snake dissipative solitons may be treated in this manner.
-Detailed results are presented here for the pulsating solitary waves --- their regimes of occurrence, bifurcations, and the parameter dependences of the amplitudes, widths, and periods agree with simulation results.
-Snakes and chaotic solitons will be addressed in subsequent papers.
-This overall approach fails only to address the fifth class of dissipative solitons, viz. the exploding or erupting solitons.
+In addition, the resulting Euler-Lagrange (EL) equations from the variational formulation are treated in a completely novel way.
+Rather than consider the stable fixed points which correspond to the well-known stationary solitons, we use dynamical systems theory to focus on more complex attractors viz. periodic (pulses) and quasiperiodic (snakes).
+Periodic evolution of the trial function parameters on stable periodic attractors yield solitons whose amplitudes and widths are non-stationary or time dependent.

+Secondly, we investigate the dissipative solitons of the CGLE and analyze its qualitative behavior by using numerical methods for ODEs.
+To solve numerically the nonlinear systems of ODEs that represent EL equations obtained from variational technique, we use an explicit Runge-Kutta fourth order method (RK4).

+Finally, we elucidate the Hopf bifurcation mechanism responsible for the various pulsating solitary waves, as well as its absence in Hamiltonian and integrable systems where such structures are absent due to the lack of dissipation. \keywords{Integrable Systems \and Ginzburg-Landau \and Solitons \and Variational Formulation \and Pulses \and Snakes}